Bayamón Fútbol Club: 2014

 Bayamón returned to the CFU Club Championship in 2014.
 They hosted matches from Group 1 facing Centro Dominguito, USR Sainte-Rose and Bodden Town.
 After a 5–0 win against Bodden Town, Bayamón tied in the next two matches winning the group by goal difference after USR Sainte-Rose and Centro Dominguito all tied with 5 points.

 Bayamón advanced to the Final Round for the second time in their history.
 However, the Final Round was cancelled after one of the teams couldn't make it, qualifying Bayamón to the CONCACAF Champions League for the first time in history and becoming the second Puerto Rican team to do so.

 2014 CONCACAF Champions League

 In 2014, Bayamón FC played in the CONCACAF Champions League, becoming the second Puerto Rican club to do so.
 The team qualified after winning all of their matches at the CFU Club Championship.

-They played in Group 8 facing legendary Club América from México and Comunicaciones from Guatemala.
+They played in Group 8 facing legendary Club América from Mexico and Comunicaciones from Guatemala.
 The team lost all of their matched but managed to score two goals on the two games played against Club América.

-2022
+2022-present

-After winning the 2021 Liga Puerto Rico, Bayamón FC will host the 2022 Caribbean Club Shield to be held in Puerto Rico in April 2022.
+After winning the 2021 Liga Puerto Rico, Bayamón FC were hosts in the 2022 Caribbean Club Shield played in Puerto Rico in April 2022.
+Bayamón FC were crowned champions of the 2022 edition after defeating Inter Moengotapoe 2-1 in the final celebrated at the Mayagüez Athletics Stadium.